sperreault/sh-commons-libs/README.md

-sh-commons-lib
+BPL.sh - Boiler Plate
 ==============

-sh-commons-lib provides standard functions that can be used in shell scripts.
+Boiler Plate for Shell (bpl) provides standard functions that can be used in shell scripts.

 These functions range for standard error printing to logging.

 Why?